boyter/searchcode-server/README.md

 Upgrades
 --------

+Always keep in mind that upgrades are best done with a full reindex.
+You can either do this by deleting the contents of the index directory that you have configured in your searchcode.properties file or by clicking the "Recrawl & Rebuild Indexes" button in the admin screen.

 To upgrade your current instance of searchcode perform the following steps.

 * Stop your current instance of searchcode server